 Brush the zucchini with the remaining marinade and serve.

-Expert Tips
+Recipe Tips

 - You want your zucchini firm, not limp and mushy.
 The best way to make it crispy on the grill is to get the grill hot (but not too hot) and avoid overcooking it.
 It's better to slightly undercook zucchini than overcook it.

 - You can use a teaspoon of fresh minced garlic instead of garlic powder.
-However, garlic powder works better in this recipe - it more uniformly distributes and doesn't burn on the grill as quickly as minced garlic.
+However, garlic powder works better in this recipe.
+It more uniformly distributes and doesn't burn on the grill as quickly as minced garlic.

-No. The skin is edible and tasty.
+- Zucchini skin is edible and tasty, so you can leave it on.
 There are two exceptions, though.
-If you can tell that the skin has been waxed because it's unnaturally shiny, then it's best to peel it off.
+If you can tell that the skin has been waxed because it's unnaturally shiny, it's best to peel it off.
+You might also want to peel the skin off very large zucchini because it can be bitter.

 Serving Suggestions

-Since I'm firing up the grill, I like to serve grilled zucchini with a main dish that I can also grill.
+Since I'm firing up the grill, I like to serve grilled zucchini with a main dish I can also grill.
 So, I often serve it with one of the following:

 Recipe Card